-- If a spectator refuses to leave when directed to, the team coach could be assessed a technical or the team could be forced to forfeit the game.
+- If a spectator is ejected and refuses to leave when directed to, the team coach could be assessed a technical or the team could be forced to forfeit the game.

-- If a coach refuses to leave the court area when directed, the team may be forced to forfeit.
+- If a coach is ejected and refuses to leave the court area when directed, the team may be forced to forfeit.

 - “We want situations to be rare.
 Anyone can get emotional and make poor decisions, but cooler heads need to prevail.
 Authorities will be used swiftly if needed to ensure the safety of everyone involved.”

 registration & rosters

 - When registering a team the head coach must be listed as the main contact.